MichiganDataScienceTeam/MDST-Onboarding/README.md

 - Sunday Tutorials: Live tutorials will be held from 12 to 3 on 9/3 and 9/10, in-person only, at fishbowl classrooms.
 These are the stand-alone rooms in fishbowl in Mason Hall.
 Tutorials will be a combination of short presentations and Q&A.

 - Weekday Office Hours: We will be offering office hours from 7 to 9 PM on 9/5, 9/12, and 9/14.
 We will offer these in-person at the third floor of UGLI.

+Neither tutorials nor office hours are mandatory.

+We have also created a [Piazza forum](https://piazza.com/umich/fall2023/mdst101) where you can ask questions.

 Join the mailing list and monitor the join [page](https://www.mdst.club/join) for updates.